Director: Peter Jackson

 know it would intimidate the hell out of me.
 But then, rugby in general intimidates me, so

-I guess thats not so special.
+I guess that’s not so special.

 (pulls out paper) "Permit.
 Perrr-mit!
 Perrr-mit!" (natives grab permit, rip

 it up.
-Plan B. Indy pulls out a tommy gun) "Im a New Zealand zoo official.
-And this monkey is going to Newtown." (hail
+Plan B. Indy pulls out a tommy gun) "I’m a New Zealand zoo offici

 of bullets)